 Here's some information to help you get ready for your appointment and know what to expect from your doctor.

 What you can do

-- Write down key personal information, including any major illnesses, traumas or recent life changes.
+- List key personal information, including any major illnesses, traumas or recent life changes.

 - Ask a family member or friend to come with you.
 Sometimes it can be difficult to remember all of the information provided during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.
 Additionally, someone who comes with you can drive you to your appointment, especially if your symptoms make it difficult to see properly.